jrodri2001/octobercms-personal-theme/readme.md

+#Julio Rodriguez Website
+My website is based on October CMS, which is based on Laravel Framework.

+This was just an experiment to get to know better this CMS, and to use it as a Playground for my Laravel related projects.

+Feel free to use it as you wish.

 # Installation wizard for October

 The wizard installation is a recommended way to install October.
 It is simpler than the command-line installation and doesn't require any special skills.